styleguidist/react-styleguidist/docs/Documenting.md

     <Button>I’m transparent!</Button>
     ```

-    Or add padding around each example in a block by passing a `padded` modifier:
+    Or add padding between examples in a block by passing the `padded` modifier:

     ```jsx padded
     <Button>Push Me</Button>